EncoreTechnologies/stackstorm-tutorial/doc/06_event_driven.md

 * Rule - Will match the triggers from the Sensor and invoke an action
 * Action - Metadata describing the workflow to execute in order to post to Slack
 * Workflow - Series of steps (actions) to determine which channel to post into.
-             Then finally post the tweet into the Slack channel.
+             Then finally post the message into the Slack channel.

 ## Configure the Sensor